Skip to main content

 All basic types in Telegram have its own Handler and there are a few additional handlers for convenience.

 The most common one is a Command.
 We will use this as an example.
 It doesn't matter how your class and your methods are organized.
-The only important thing is, that those methods that have a handler attached are public and receive an \Telepath\Telegram\Update instance.
+The only important thing is, that those methods that have a handler attached are public.

 namespace App\Telegram\Commands;